yuvalpress/version-notifier/README.md

 🕷 **Version Notifier** - your Friendly Neighborhood Spiderman, only geeker 🤓

 Version Notifier is a modern solution for the "being notified" aspect of each Techy's day-to-day work.
-</br>By using it, you'll be notified for any new global GitHub repository release you choose, directly to your Slack channel.</br>
+</br>By using it, you'll be notified for any new global GitHub repository release you choose, directly to your Slack / Telegram channel.</br></br>
 ![Architecture](./docs/service.png)
 ## Getting Started 🏁
 You can deploy the application in one of two ways:</br>